aaronloh16/eva-fournier-portfolio/README.md

 ### Images

-Replace the placeholder images in the `public/` directory with your own:
+Replace the images in the `public/` directory with your own:

-- `public/placeholder.svg` - Hero background image
+- `src/assets/hero-interior.jpg` - Hero background image
 - `public/before-and-after/` - Portfolio images

-## Deployment

-This project can be deployed to any static hosting service:

-- **Vercel**: Connect your GitHub repo for automatic deployments
-- **Netlify**: Drag and drop the `dist` folder or connect your repo
-- **GitHub Pages**: Use GitHub Actions for automatic deployment
-- **AWS S3**: Upload the `dist` folder to an S3 bucket
+Then run `npm run optimize-images` to create optimized versions.

 ## License

-This project is private and proprietary to Studio Bright Design.
+This project is private and proprietary to Eva Fournier.